 Pregnant women have an increased risk of complications because their immune system is naturally low during pregnancy, and their increase in size can make breathing more difficult.

-People over 65 years of age
+People 65 years of age and over

 People with chronic medical conditions